sdball/puzzle_code/README.markdown

-Solutions (or, more likely, solution attempts) for various [Project Euler](http://projecteuler.net/) problems.

-Also Coding Bat.
+Solutions to various programming puzzles.